House Designs of the Future, 10 Amazing Futuristic Design Ideas

 Futuristic house design for extreme hot temperatures

-According to urban architecture experts, contemporary house designs in the future will reflect many factors, including the climate changes, population growth, increase of the traffic in large cities, development of new building materials and advanced computer technology, offering stunning residential spaces for comfortable living in the future.
+According to urban architecture experts, contemporary house designs in the future will reflect many factors, including climate changes, population growth, an increase of the traffic in large cities, development of new building materials, and advanced computer technology, offering stunning residential spaces for comfortable living in the future.

 Tornado-proof, Kevlar-coated modern house would be pulled into the ground when high-velocity winds pass by, offering a safe shelter for people.
-The high-tech open roof structures would be locked so water and wind could not get inside the house.
-Futuristic tornado-prof house design project is developed by Ted Givens, an architect with 10Design, based in Hong Kong.
+The high-tech open roof structures lock so water and wind could not get inside the house.
+A futuristic tornado-proof house design is developed by Ted Givens, an architect with 10Design, based in Hong Kong.

 Another futuristic house design project gives a new meaning to residential spaces, offering a flying house.
-The Wolke 7 is conceived by Switzerland-based designer Timon Sager.
-Durable cables suspend the living spaces in the air.
+The Wolke 7 is conceived by Switzerland-based designer Timon Sager who suspended the living spaces in the air with durable cables.

-With multiple decks, a state-of-the-art entertainment center and a luxury bedroom, the flying house design offer everything you could want, from contemporary comfort to striking views of the surroundings.
+With multiple decks, a state-of-the-art entertainment center, and a luxury bedroom, the flying house design offers everything you could want, from contemporary comfort to striking views of the surroundings.

 The heat of California was a consideration for Korean designer Christopher Daniel who came up with this roll-like futuristic house design concept.
-Developed for arid environments, this home is secured with a carbon fiber truss frame and has a hydraulic powered automatic door.
+This home, developed for arid environments, is secured with a carbon fiber truss frame and has a hydraulic-powered automatic door.

-Building small houses that cantilever across city streets would use up all available space that otherwise be wasted.
-These small futuristic homes are supposed to be constructed off site and then raised to their new location.
+Building futuristic houses that cantilever across city streets would use up all available space that otherwise is wasted.
+These homes are supposed to be constructed off-site and then raised to their new location.

-Inspired by children loom toy, Weave House features the woven facade and striking look.
-This mixed-use eco friendly building is designed for passive energy use and pleasant green living.
+Inspired by children’s loom toy, Weave House features a woven facade and striking look.
+This mixed-use eco-friendly building is designed for passive energy use and pleasant green living.
 Prefabricated units lock together to form attractive and comfortable apartments.
 The overhang of each unit provides shade.

-Fallingwater cottages are unusual house design concept that look like hills with attractive entryways into the hills.
+Fallingwater cottages are an unusual house design concept that looks like hills with attractive entryways into the slopes.
 Patkau Architects in Vancouver, Canada, developed these futuristic underground dwellings.
-These small homes perfectly blend with the landscape and provide a minimal-footprint approach to living while offering the basic comfort and amazing experience.
+These homes perfectly blend with the landscape and provide a minimal footprint approach to living while offering essential comfort and a fantastic experience.

-Designed by Victor Vetterlein from New York City, Reboot Home is a computer-controlled futuristic house design concept developed in order to maximize energy efficiency and comfort.
+Designed by Victor Vetterlein from New York City, Reboot Home is a computer-controlled futuristic house design concept developed to maximize energy efficiency and comfort.
 Every exterior surface acts as a solar energy collector.
-This futuristic home design features a wind-powered elevator and water-treatment plant.
-The rooftop collects rainwater that is stored in tanks.
-Natural air flow is provided via vents.
+This futuristic home design features a wind-powered elevator, water-treatment plant, and rooftop tanks for rainwater collection.
+Natural airflow is provided via vents.

-Living in cities is rarely a green experience, but San Francisco based designer Joanna Borek-Clement has come up with a sky-scraping solution Sky Terra Towers.
+Living in cities is rarely a green experience, but San Francisco-based designer Joanna Borek-Clement has come up with a sky-scraping solution Sky Terra Towers.
 The neuron cell-like towers would reach elevations of 1,600-feet and would be inter-dependent.
-Each tower structure would support the others.
-People would reach the amphitheaters, pools, fields and parks via elevators from the street.
-The futuristic design concept was conceived with Tokyo in mind.
+Each tower structure supports the others.
+People would reach the amphitheaters, pools, fields, and parks via elevators from the street, reflecting the futuristic design concept with Tokyo in mind.